yanneta/msds501/hws/hw1/hw1.md

 ### 1. Authenticate to GitHub from the command line

-Follow detail instructions from the lecture on how to autheticate to GitHub and clone the hw1 repo.
-After you write the script `hw1.sh` commit the script to the repo.
+Follow detailed instructions from the lecture on how to authenticate to GitHub and clone the hw1 repo.
+After you write the script `hw1.sh`, commit the script to the repo.

 ### 2. File Organizer